lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 curious.

 This increased visibility also makes team members more emphatic with the rest of the organisation because they can see the effort that goes into shipping some features.

 ### CI & CD

 In theory, it may be possible to continuously integrate a large code base in a polyrepo setup.
 I just haven't seen that work in practice.

-Every CI solution I have seen in a polyrepo was some variation of an orchestration tool for integration tests.
+Every CI solution I have seen was some variation of an orchestration tool for integration tests.

 These "test all the things from all other repos" tools are fun to write.
 I learned a lot building a couple of them.
 But they don't work very well because of the very nature of the problem they're trying to solve.

 In a monorepo setup, continuous integration is significantly simpler.